mattdf/EIP3074Protection/README.md

 *CALL opcodes which restricts the gas passed to be (64/63)*gasleft.

-This can be used as a hack to check whether a call to a contract is a top-level call (from an EOA) rather than from a contract, by setting the gas allowance == block.gaslimit.
+This can be used as a hack to check whether a call to a contract is a top-level call (from an EOA) rather than from a contract, by setting the `gas allowance = block.gaslimit`.

 Since there is no way to have an allowance or a gasleft > block.gaslimit, even without the ability to know what the top level call's gas allowance is, this